supurloop/vector-doubles/README.md

 (Can be played with only 1 player)

+## Practice Mode
+A game has not started if the timer is not counting down, during this time players can practice matching.

 ## Starting Game
-Hold fire on either stick to start a two-minute game.
+Hold fire on either stick for 3 seconds to start a two-minute game.
+The timer will start counting down.

 ## Gameplay
 While not firing, move left or right one column.
 Center stick to move again.